hindu-comm/weblogs/manasataramgini/2013/08/2013-08-15_the-moment-of-silence.md

 blithely said: “Perhaps not in my case too.
 I thought it was for the Germans and the Japanese, for without them we would not be looking at that dhvajArohaNa.”.
-Mis-creant: “Hey, hey, you are not supposed to say such things\!”
-Ekanetra: “Come on, it is alright, we are in India after all\!”
+Mis-creant: “Hey, hey, you are not supposed to say such things!”
+Ekanetra: “Come on, it is alright, we are in India after all!”
 Suddenly something switched on within Blackie’s calvaria.
 Referring to a mahArAShTrI social reactionary going by the grandiose name of loka-hita-vAdin he said: “After all we were supposed to get freedom only 200 years after 1857 CE.”
-Ekanetra: “Well even that seems soon given that the accursed Churchill said it was going to be 500\!”
+Ekanetra: “Well even that seems soon given that the accursed Churchill said it was going to be 500!”

 \~oO0Oo\~